PrinceChauhanhub/Email-GUI/Readme.md

+## Requirements :
+-** Email app password of sender**

 ## Email GUI Functionalities : 🚀

 - **To send email the less security option of sender's email must be turned on.**
-- Enter all the details like sender's email, password, Recipient's Email and message.
+- Enter all the details like sender's email, app password, Recipient's Email and message.
 - The script logs into the gmail account and then sends the message.

 ## Select Stocks by volume Increase Instructions: 👨🏻‍💻